-The alkaline battery tray acts as a backup or "Emergency" power source should the battery pack run low on power and need to be recharged.
+An optional alkaline battery tray (P/N CM 110-024) can be purchased for this radio.
+The alkaline battery tray acts as a backup or "Emergency" power source should the battery pack run low on power and needs to be recharged.
 The radio will transmit at full power when using five (5) new AA alkaline batteries.